|

 A good way to gauge the performance of your investments is to measure its growth next to Standard and Poor's 500.
 This is a commonly used barometer to measure investments against.

-1. How much of a tax bite was taken out of your investments?
+When calculating your real returns, it is important to ask 2 questions: 1.
+How much of a tax bite was taken out of your investments?

 2. How much did inflation reduce your principal's buying power?